 - Set an amount of money to raise in a given time period.
 If the amount isn’t raised in that time, the funds go back to the investors.

 As Millennials, we love to feel like we are part of something bigger.
-We love to be involved, even it’s only by pledging a dollar amount or sharing a post on Facebook.
+We love to be involved, even if it’s only by pledging a dollar amount or sharing a post on Facebook.
 Platforms like Kickstarter and Indiegogo have capitalized on that sentiment and drive to help fund so many ideas and campaigns.
-Some are personal, like raising money for medical expenses for a 1 in 20 million disease that no one could prepare for.
-Other campaigns allow for the development of non-typical-but-highly-effective prosthetics.
+Some are personal, like raising money for medical expenses for 1 in 20 million diseases that no one could prepare for.
+Other campaigns allow for the development of non-typical but highly effective prosthetics.
 Other products help bring the newest technology to our wrists.
-The latter product comes from a company who is well established and is already profitable.
+The latter product comes from a company that is well-established and already profitable.
 It seems odd that rather than invest their own money they would seek out crowdfunding.
 It also seems odd that their current campaign has pledges of over $18 million.

 Whether used for good or evil, it seems like this crowdfund industry will be around for a while.